 Taking place within the framework of the international doctorate programme for artists and designers PhDArts (ACPA, Leiden University and KABK, The Hague) and the Binational Artistic-PhD program (HfK Bremen), the symposium asks if artistic research can contribute tools and concepts that bring together not only practitioners from the arts (culture) and academia, but also a politically engaged and wider public.
 The working hypothesis is that in this setting, boundaries and hierarchies between different types of knowledges (academic, artistic, activist, and other) can be challenged, blurred, reset and eventually overcome.

-The symposium will take place in two parts and in two locations, at the KABK in The Hague on April 20th, 2023, and at HfK in Bremen on May 11th, 2023.
+in two locations, at the KABK in The Hague on April 20th, 2023, and at HfK in

 #1 Play hard, work harder